-B&O Play audio is an enhanced audio feature that provides a deep, controlled bass while maintaining a clear sound.
-You can experience B&O Play audio through the computer's internal speakers, through external speakers connected to a USB port, or through audio headphones connected to the audio-out (headphone)/ audio-in (microphone) combo jack.
+Your computer includes advanced audio features that can be controlled through the audio control panel.
+You can experience enhanced sound through the computer's internal speakers, through external speakers connected to a USB port, or through audio headphones connected to the audio-out (headphone)/audio-in (microphone) combo jack.